paulkarpenko/us-code-ui/uscode/title-24-hospitals-and-asylums/chapter-010-armed-forces-retirement-home.md

 ### Statutory Notes

 #### Amendments
+2021—Pub.
+L. 116–283 amended section generally.
+Prior to amendment, section consisted of subsecs. (a) to (e) relating to periodic inspection of retirement home facilities by Department of Defense Inspector General and outside inspectors.

 2018—Subsecs. (c)(1), (e).
 Pub.
-L. 115–232 made technical amendment to directory language of Pub.
+L. 115–232, § 1081(c)(3), made technical amendment to directory language of Pub.
 L. 115–91, § 1051(d).
 See 2017 Amendment notes below.

 2017—Subsec. (c)(1).
 Pub.
 L. 115–91, § 1413(a)(3)(A), struck out “the Under Secretary of Defense for Personnel and Readiness,” after “the Secretary of Defense,”.

 Pub.
 L. 115–91, § 1051(d)(1), as amended by Pub.
-L. 115–232, struck out “Congress and” before “the Secretary of Defense,”.
+L. 115–232, § 1081(c)(3), struck out “Congress and” before “the Secretary of Defense,”.

 Subsec. (e).
 Pub.
 L. 115–91, § 1413(a)(3)(B), which directed amendment of subsec. (e)(1) by substituting “the Secretary of Defense” for “the Under Secretary of Defense for Personnel and Readiness”, was executed by making the substitution in the introductory provisions of subsec. (e) to reflect the probable intent of Congress and the intervening amendment by Pub.
 L. 115–91, § 1051(d)(2).
 See below.

 Pub.
 L. 115–91, § 1051(d)(2), as amended by Pub.
-L. 115–232, struck out “(1)” before “Not later”, redesignated subpars.
+L. 115–232, § 1081(c)(3), struck out “(1)” before “Not later”, redesignated subpars.
 (A) and (B) of par.
 (1) as pars.
 (1) and (2), respectively, and struck out par.
 (2) which read as follows: “Not later than 45 days after receiving a report and plan under paragraph (1), the Secretary of Defense shall submit the report and plan to Congress.”

 2011—Pub.
 L. 112–81, § 567(c)(5), substituted “Periodic inspection of retirement home facilities by Department of Defense Inspector General and outside inspectors” for “Inspection of Retirement Home” in section catchline.